 - Boil potatoes about 10 minutes until they are tender yet firm.
 Let them cool somewhat before cutting them into quarters and placing them in mixing bowl.
 Add minced onion to potatoes with 1/3 cup of vinaigrette.
 Toss gently.
 Set aside.

-- To boil eggs so that they retain a bright yellow yolk: Cover eggs with water to cover in a saucepan.
+- To boil eggs so that they retain a bright yellow yolk: Place eggs in saucepan.
+Pour enough water over them so they are submerged.
 Bring to a boil.
-Cover eggs, remove from heat and let them steam in the water for 12 minutes.
-Drain eggs, rinse under cold water and peel.
+Cover saucepan and remove from heat.
+Let eggs steam in the water for 12 minutes.
+Drain eggs.
+Rinse them under cold water and peel.

 - Choose the most delicious tomatoes available.
 If Jersey tomatoes are available-use them, and cut them into attractive wedges.
 Do the same with plum tomatoes if they are running better.
 Another option is to use a pint of cherry tomatoes on the vine or pear tomatoes.
 Slice tomatoes and set aside.